Small teams working together in an office space

 Think about team structure.

-Small (fewer than 20) teams are better.
-Cross-functional teams of 5-10 are ideal.
-Amazon famously has the “two-pizza rule”[2]—if you can’t feed the team with two pizzas, it’s too big.
+Small (fewer than twenty) teams are better.
+Cross-functional teams of five to ten are ideal.
+Amazon famously has the "two-pizza rule"—if you can’t feed the team with two pizzas, it’s too big.

 But it’s not just numbers that matter.
 Diversity, safety, and independence are just as important.
 A monolithic organization has isolated teams for quality control, operations, and product development.
-Splitting these up into 3-4 cross-functional teams with representatives of each skill set and allowing them to work safely and independently will open the floodgates of innovation.
+Splitting these up into three to four cross-functional teams with representatives of each skill set and allowing them to work safely and independently will open the floodgates of innovation.

-Consider the example of a team with the following: 1 designer, 2 developers, 1 operations tech, 1 database tech, and 1 marketing specialist.
+Consider the example of a team with the following: one designer, two developers, one operations tech, one database tech, and one marketing specialist.
 Not only would this team have significantly reduced communication overhead, but studies show that members would be better able to keep project context in mind, respond to change, and make decisions quickly.
-[3]

 Think about communication and coordination.